Finding Biclique Partitions of Co-Chordal Graphs: A Heuristic Based on Finding Moplexes

-We also show that Algorithm~\ref{alg:bp_peo} is efficient: $O[|V|(|V|+|E^c|)]$ time.
+We also show that Algorithm~\ref{alg:bp_moplex_lexbfs} is efficient: $O[|V|(|V|+|E^c|)]$ time.

-\begin{theorem} Algorithm~\ref{alg:bp_peo} runs in $O[|V|(|V|+|E^c|)]$ time. \end{theorem}
+\begin{theorem} Algorithm~\ref{alg:bp_moplex_lexbfs} runs in $O[|V|(|V|+|E^c|)]$ time. \end{theorem}

-\begin{proof} Take the complement of a graph requires $O(|V|^2)$ time.
-Finding a perfect elimination ordering $\sigma$ of a chordal graph $G^c$ can be done in $O(|V| + |E^c|)$ time by lexicographic breadth-first search with partition refinement.
+\begin{proof} Taking the complement of a graph requires $O(|V|^2)$ time.
 The outer while loop has at most $O(|V|)$ iterations.
-The construction of $L$ take $O(|V|)$ time.
-The most costly operations in the while loop is in Line~\ref{ln:bp_peo_R}, where each edge in $G'$ can be traversed in constant times in the worst case: $O(E^c)$. \end{proof}
+Finding a perfect elimination ordering $\sigma$ of a chordal graph $G^c$ can be done in $O(|V| + |E^c|)$ time by LexBFS with partition refinement.
+The construction of $L$ takes $O(|V|)$ time.
+Computing $R$ in Line~\ref{ln:bp_peo_R} takes $O(|E^c|)$, where each edge in $G'$ can be traversed in constant times in the worst case. \end{proof}